Last updated on October 23, 2023

 Where/What to Eat and Drink in Bournemouth: Whilst enjoying the sights and activities in the heart of Bournemouth, a must visit is to Key West restaurant.
 Situated right on the end of the pier, you can enjoy stunning views across the water.
 Alternatively there are plenty of kiosks, and eateries nearby, including the UK’s largest fish and chip restaurant.
 Harry Ramsdens is located on the edge of the beach, the perfect choice for takeaway chips to enjoy on the sand.

 Where to Stay in Bournemouth: If you’re planning to stay in the area, there is accommodation to suit every budget.
 From one of the hotels near Bournemouth beach, or the budget priced Travelodge nearby.
-You could also opt to stay in the Bournemouth beach lodges just a short walk away.
+You’ll find fantastic holiday apartments to rent with renthero.co.uk, and you could even opt to stay in the Bournemouth beach lodges just a short walk away.

 Weymouth, Dorset (England)